ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### User mention element:

-This is a containing element of the mapping elements.
-It also serves as a configuration element to pass any arbitrary values specific to the
-`@mention` users in the rich text components.
+This element serves as a container for the mapping elements and additionally functions as a configuration element.
+It allows the transmission of arbitrary values that are specific to the `@mention` users within the rich text components.

 _Component Name_